-We provide regular monthly workshops where students take it in turns to present their work and receive feedback from other students and from the Director of Graduate Studies.
+We provide regular monthly workshops where students take it in turns to present their work and receive feedback from other students and from the Departmental lead for Postgraduate Research.
 Additional sessions may be offered on topics ranging from publishing to career choices on completion of a doctorate.

 Our lively annual Postgraduate Research Day is always well-attended and gives postgraduate researchers the opportunity to showcase their work to staff and students in the School of Law.
 We understand the importance of fostering doctoral students' professional skills, and fully support them in presenting papers at academic conferences in the UK and abroad.
 We are committed to our students' success, providing mock vivas, annual reviews, and personal advice on issues such as managing time pressures and meeting deadlines.
 Students are also actively encouraged to join one of the School’s four thriving research groups.
 Many members of the School's postgraduate community are from outside the UK, providing an opportunity for the exchange of ideas within an international context.